 Sometimes you are destined to know little, or next to none, beyond superficial understanding about a country or city you're heading to.
 You might not even know straight off the bat whether the place is cheap or expensive, what to see, how to get around, what's the culture like, and so forth.
+What are some good strategies to prepare for destination unknown?

 While I generally recommend not overplanning trips, especially into day-by-day, one ought to not go completely "blind" into an unknown destination.
 That's just a sure way to eat the wrong things, make cultural mistakes, and in general things ending up badly.